 I’ve decided to write a blog post about one of the 2 major reasons that I find helped me throughout this pregnancy: a healthy and balanced diet (the other one being sports – another detailed article to follow).

 Being careful with my diet made me feel both healthy and happy with the way I was looking throughout my pregnancy.
 As with most expectant moms, you aim to gain a ‘normal’ amount of weight that is healthy for you and the baby and which takes into account your BMI before getting pregnant.
 There are many websites that calculate a ‘normal’ amount of weight that you should be gaining during pregnancy.
 This is the one I used, but I also suggest you read this article beforehand too.
 According to the BMI calculator I was at a normal weight before pregnancy, thus should have gained between 11.5kg to 16kg by delivery.
 When I reached week 40, I was at 11,3 kg weight gain and I felt just perfect.

-Since I found out I was pregnant I’ve been going through crazy amounts of research about what one should and should not eat while pregnant.
+Since I found out I was pregnant I’ve been going through crazy amounts of research on blogs like Babywearing International about what one should and should not eat while pregnant.
 I did take into account the general rules (no red meat, soft cheeses, raw eggs, etc.), but I opted for a balanced diet that I thought was healthy.
 I did have my cheat meals (or desserts – thanks, God, for the ice-cream machine), but I tried to balance it all out.

 Here are the main foods I included in my pregnancy diet:

 - Oatmeal – I would have it even up to 5 times a week during breakfast and top it with chia seeds, flax seeds, bananas, kiwis, berries (or any other mix I felt like during that particular morning).